16 Upcycled Christmas Decor Ideas

 10. Upcycle Christmas Tree Box

 I found this wooden Christmas tree-shaped box at the thrift store for a couple of dollars.
 It was ugly but I thought it would make a cute ornament storage box.
-I filled it with vintage glass ornaments that I’ve collected along the way.
-This would be a great box to store and keep your most treasured ornaments safe.
+This would be a great box to store your most treasured ornaments safely.
 Here are before and after photos…

 Before photo of a wooden box shaped like a Christmas Tree.
 It has a green tree on the front with a snowman and holly painted on the sides.